cwennberg/AoSdamageCalculator/README.md

 Weapon profiles are given as "python damageCalculator.py -w 10/3/3/0/1 20/4/4/2/d3"

-This will simulate 10 attacks on 3+ to hit, 3+ to wound, rend 0 and, damage 1, combined with 20 attacks on 4+ to hit, 4+ to wound, rend 2, and damage d3
+This will simulate 10 attacks on 3+ to hit, 3+ to wound, rend 0, and damage 1, combined with 20 attacks on 4+ to hit, 4+ to wound, rend 2, and damage d3

 Modifiers are added using the respective option followed by 1 (applied) or 0 (not applied)